 Facing sexual trauma can be a long, difficult process.
 That said, sex therapy can be a powerful component of your healing, helping to make sex feel less triggering and to get your libido to a place you're happy with.

 If you feel ready to get back in touch with sex, we encourage you to do so.
 We've also included links in this article in case you feel you need deeper, more traditional care.
 Sexual trauma is a serious thing and you should tailor your care to your needs.
 So explore your options before trying Blueheart.
-That said, our app can make a very good supplement to traditional care (many sex therapists choose to use it alongside their work to help clients find it easier to practise their therapy at home when the therapist isn't present).
+That said, our app can make a very good supplement to traditional care (many sex therapists choose to use it alongside their work to help clients find it easier to practice their therapy at home when the therapist isn't present).
 So maybe you'll see us soon after all.